Texas State Global

 Continuing Education

-With a wide range of learning opportunities, Texas State Global offers Continuing Education opportunities that extend the resources of Texas State and contribute to the professional and economic development of Texas.
-Enrollment is open to all interested persons on a non-credit-hour basis; therefore, the courses are not offered through The Graduate College and do not apply toward a graduate degree, nor are they considered for regular admission.
-For information about continuing education programs, go to http://www.txstate.edu/continuinged/.
+With a wide range of learning opportunities, Texas State Global offers Continuing Education opportunities that extend the resources of Texas State and contribute to the professional and economic development of the region.
+Enrollment is open to all interested persons on a non-credit-hour basis; therefore, the courses are offered through The Continuing Education Office and do not go through the traditional enrollment requirements of the University.
+Continuing Education courses do not count towards a college degree but may qualify for academic credit on a case-by-case basis.
+For information about continuing education programs, go to https://www.distancelearning.txst.edu/continuing-education.html.

 Distance and Extended Programs